Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Results

 \subsubsection{Leading Instabilities}

-We now turn our attention to single twisted trilayer graphene (tTLG).
+We now turn our attention to the mirror-symmetric twisted trilayer graphene (tTLG).
 This system also exhibits a magic angle, but at a twist angle of $|\theta|=1.54\degree$~\cite{Fischer_unconv_supercond_2022}.
 For tTLG, we follow the same procedure for our calculations as tBLG~\cite{Fischer_unconv_supercond_2022}.
-First we found the leading instabilities from the RPA calculations, inspected these magnetic instabilities (shown in Fig.~\ref{fig:RPA_ttlg}), constructed appropriate approximate forms for the order parameters and performed self-consistent continuum Hartree+U calculations.
+First we found the leading instabilities from the RPA calculations, inspected these magnetic instabilities (only some of which are shown in Fig.~\ref{fig:RPA_ttlg}), constructed appropriate approximate forms for the order parameters and performed self-consistent continuum Hartree+U calculations.

-Similarly to tBLG, we find a ferromagnetic order (FM) in tTLG, as seen in Fig.~\ref{fig:RPA_ttlg}a), which is peaked mainly on the AA regions of the inner layer~\cite{Fischer_unconv_supercond_2022}.
+Similarly to tBLG, we find a ferromagnetic order (FM) in tTLG.
+As the inside and outside layer(s) of tTLG are inequivalent, we show an outside layer in Fig.~\ref{fig:RPA_ttlg}a) and the inside layer in Fig.~\ref{fig:RPA_ttlg}c).
+We find the FM order is peaked mainly on the AAA regions of the inner layer~\cite{Fischer_unconv_supercond_2022}.
 Analogously to the bilayer, we can approximate this magnetic order with the form

 where $(i)$ is now a layer index, as the order parameters can now vary between the layers.
-From the symmetry of the structure, the outside layers are equivalent here, so we only need to consider the parameters to be distinct for outside vs. inside.
+From the symmetry of the structure, the outside layers are equivalent, so we only need to consider the parameters to be distinct for outside vs. inside.
 Therefore, there are only four parameters for this magnetic order.
-The direction of such polarization is the same on the different sublattices, meaning that the sublattice-coupling $\mathcal{S}$ is taken to be the identity matrix.
+The direction of such polarization is the same on the different sublattices, meaning that the sublattice-coupling $\mathcal{S}$ is taken to be the identity matrix for each layer.

-Another candidate order is the MAFM/MAFM (MMAFM) magnetic order, where both the outer and inner layers are in a moir\'e-scale antiferromagnetic state, as seen in Fig.~\ref{fig:RPA_ttlg}b).
+Another candidate order is the MAFM/MAFM (MMAFM) magnetic order, where both the outer and inner layers are in a moir\'e-scale antiferromagnetic state (MAFM), as seen in Fig.~\ref{fig:RPA_ttlg}b) and d) for the outer and inner layers, respectively.
 This can be characterized by the following form

 In this case, the spin polarization in each layer is identical, and similarly to the MAFM case for tBLG, there is an opposite sign for each sublattice, meaning that $\mathcal{S}$ is taken as the Pauli matrix $\sigma_z$.